Welcome back to our series of Heartland real estate market profiles.

 Columbus began life in the early 19th century, when a group of Franklinton landowners gifted two plots of land to the state government to entice it to build a new state capitol nearby.
 The government took the landowners up on the offer, and the fledgling city — named after Christopher Columbus — was incorporated in 1816.

-Without any major river or trail connections to other Ohio cities, Columbus — much like Lexington, KY — never became an industrial or manufacturing icon.
+Without any major river or trail connections to other Ohio cities, Columbus — much like Lexington, Kentucky — never became an industrial or manufacturing icon.
 Instead, its economy grew organically into a diversified city with a famously small-town feel, renowned for a multitude of contributions to the nation and the world.

-During the Civil War, Columbus was a significant base of operations for the Union Army; in 1870, the Ohio Agricultural and Mechanical College was founded as the state’s land-grant university; in the late 19th century, Columbus earned the sobriquet “Buggy Capital of the World” for the metro’s two dozen buggy factories.
+During the Civil War, Columbus was a significant base of operations for the Union Army; in 1870, the Ohio Agricultural and Mechanical College was founded as the state’s land-grant university; in the late 19th century, Columbus earned the nickname “Buggy Capital of the World” for the metro’s two dozen buggy factories.

 Columbus’s economic diversity served it well through both the Great Depression and the 2008 Recession; while both dealt a blow to the metro’s economy, Columbus recovered more quickly and comprehensively than most U.S. cities due to its steadfast economic structure.